SeisSol/SeisSol/Documentation/meshing-with-simmodeler.rst

 ------------------

 We have used so far 3 main versions of SimModeler (3, 4 and 5).
-Sometimes, quality meshes can be obtained on older version of SimModeler whereas the latest version of SimModeler is not able to get quality meshes (in that case the support of SimModeler is very reactive and helpful).
+Sometimes, quality meshes can be obtained on older versions of SimModeler whereas the latest version of SimModeler is not able to get quality meshes (in that case the support of SimModeler is very reactive and helpful).
 It is then important to notice that smd file created in older